Postgraduate Diploma in Paediatric Infectious Diseases

 - Qualities and transferable skills necessary for your future career in paediatrics and infectious diseases

-Assessment is via "formative elements" (online case rounds and discussions and multiple choice sessions) and "summative elements" (including assignments, a dissertation, and examination).
+Assessment is via "formative elements" (online case rounds and discussions and multiple choice sessions) and "summative elements" (including written assignments, an oral presentation and an examination).

 - Online Case Rounds: at least seven ESPID case rounds over two years.